-Students are to arrive at Aiken Elementary School no earlier than 8:20 a.m.
-At 8:20, all students will report to the gym to wait for others to arrive.
-At 8:30 the students will be dismissed to their classrooms.
-Students are tardy if they arrive after 8:40 AM.
-Students arriving after 8:40 must check in with the office before reporting to their classroom.
+Students are to arrive at Dormont Elementary School no earlier than 8:20 a.m. and report to either the cafeteria (K-2) or gymnasium (3-5).
+At 8:30, the students will be dismissed to their classrooms.
+Students arriving after 8:30 may proceed directly to their classroom.

-When you drop off your children, we ask that your child exit your car on the curbside.
+When the students are dropped off, we ask that the child(ren) exit your car on the curbside.
 This can help ensure that our adults don't run the risk of hitting one of our students as they move around the loop.
-Also, to help the "flow" of the drop-off, we ask that the children exit the car and the parent move on.
-If there is a need to visit the school, you may park in the parking lot.
+Also, to help the "flow" of the drop-off, we ask that the children exit the car, and the driver move on.
+If there is a need to visit the school, you are required to park in the parking lot.